WHY THIS LAW IS IMPORTANT TO OREGON'S WATERWAYS

 If a motorized boat is deemed "clean," a member of the inspection team will affix a special zip tie around the bow of the boat and the trailer winch.
 This is proof the boat passed an inspection and is clean for launching.
 Once the boat is launched, the zip tie will break away from the winch.
-Boaters are asked to pick up the reminants and properly discard them in the trash or plastic recycle container at the launch ramp.
+Boaters are asked to pick up the remnants and properly discard them in the trash or plastic recycle container at the launch ramp.

 Inspections take approximately 10 minutes.
 If a boat is contaminated with invasive species, the inspection team will decontaminate the craft on-site.
 This could take anywhere between 20 minutes to 1 hour.